 top of page

-In The Dark I See You—hailed as a “compelling and complex debut” by Booklist—is an addictive page-turner full of shocking twists.
+Hailed as a “compelling and complex debut with a breathtaking conclusion” by Booklist, In The Dark I See You is an addictive page-turner full of shocking twists.
 Perfect for fans of books by Lisa Unger, Ruth Ware, and AJ Finn.

 A cat-and-mouse thriller about friends/not friends that’ll hook you fast and never let go.
 Told in she said/she said narrative with flashbacks that keep you moving at a page-turning pace.